Founded in 2009, Purpose New York serves as our headquarters.

 Emma received her BA in International Studies from Macalester College and her MA in International Affairs from the New School's Studley Graduate Programs in International Affairs.
 In her off hours, she is often with friends, watching movies with subtitles, or tracking down snacks from around the world.

 Genesis works on the Creative Team at Purpose.
-As a senior visual designer, she expertly combines her digital, print and branding experience, alongside her passion for social impact design to create smart and compelling visuals for every project she’s assigned.
+As an Art Director, she expertly combines her digital, print and branding experience, alongside her passion for social impact design to create smart and compelling visuals for every project she’s assigned.

 Before joining Purpose, Genesis was an in-house designer at Voto Latino, a civic media organization based in Washington D.C.
 Her work played an important role in increasing voter registration among millennials during the 2016-17 election cycle and beyond.
 Before Voto Latino, Genesis received her Bachelor of Arts in Graphic Design from the University of Maryland, College Park.